-How do we prepare our children for the GAPs assessment?
+How have we prepared our children for the GAPs assessment?

-- Very carefully planned coverage of the year 5 and 6 objectives and revision of year 3&4 grammar (as this also forms part of the assessment) - Regular assessment opportunities including a mock SATs week - CGP homework books for spelling, grammar and punctuation that help consolidate what has been covered in class - GAPS lessons are taught as a discrete subject where appropriate, - Weekly spelling lesson with focus on Year 5 and 6 spelling patterns - Daily follow up exercises, practising and implementing patterns - IDL support for children requiring regular practice of common word spellings - Twice weekly 'Word of the Day' where word classes, synonyms, antonyms and meanings are studied and used in context.
+- Very carefully planned coverage of the year 5 and 6 objectives and revision of year 3&4 grammar (as this also forms part of the assessment) - Regular assessment opportunities - CGP homework books for spelling, grammar and punctuation that help consolidate what has been covered in class - GAPS lessons are taught as a discrete subject where appropriate, - Weekly spelling lesson with focus on Year 5 and 6 spelling patterns - Daily follow up exercises, practising and implementing patterns - Wordshark support for children requiring regular practice of common word spellings - Twice weekly 'Word of the Day' where word classes, synonyms, antonyms and meanings are studied and used in context.